For further information on specific project expertise, Click here.

 The ECBSAP was aligned with the National Biodiversity Strategy and Action Plan by integrating geographic and Eastern Cape context-specific activities that were required for achieving the outcomes and objectives.
 An Implementation and Monitoring Framework was also developed for the ECBSAP.

-A comprehensive terrestrial monitoring program has been implemented by Kenmare Resources at their Moma heavy mineral mine as part of their commitment to continual improvement with respect to environmental management.
+A comprehensive terrestrial monitoring programme has been implemented by Kenmare Resources at their Moma heavy mineral mine as part of their commitment to continual improvement with respect to environmental management.
 The objective of this programme is to assess the effectiveness of mitigation measures contained within the Environmental Management Plan and, where necessary, to introduce additional measures to ensure that negative impacts of the mine on terrestrial environmental health are minimised.
 These efforts are in line with best practice requirements of the IFC Performance Standards.

-We were appointed to initiate the terrestrial monitoring program in 2012.
+We were appointed to initiate the terrestrial monitoring programme in 2012.
 The first three years were spent collecting additional baseline data to refine the monitoring plan and identify key indicators, after which these indicators were monitored.
 The objectives of the monitoring are to:

 Finnfund, Norfund and the FMO (Dutch Development Bank) appointed us as Lenders Independent Environmental Advisors to undertake a due diligence and subsequent bi-annual environmental and social (E&S) compliance monitoring for all of the Green Resources AS (GRAS) sub-Saharan timber plantation and sawmilling operations.
 The initial assessment required ascertaining the company’s implementation of the International Finance Corporation (IFC) Performance Standards and various action plans generated by GRAS and the project lenders consortium.
 A total of three audit rounds have been undertaken to date to assess GRAS compliance and performance in regard to the necessary environmental and social performance standards it adheres to.
 Key elements of this assignment are to provide recommendations to improve the management of E&S risks associated with the operations and to assess implementation of these recommendations.